School bus crashes into ditch in Kent

 Officers, paramedics and three fire engines attended the scene to help passengers leave the bus, and there were no reported injuries.

-Kent Fire and Rescue Service said the bus was believed to have “slipped” off the road due to black ice.
+Kent Fire and Rescue Service said the bus, heading to Homewood School in Tenterden, was believed to have “slipped” off the road due to black ice.

 It said in a statement: “There are no reported injuries and the cause is believed to be the vehicle slipping on black ice.